The Port of Thunder Bay and the Mission to Seafarers

 Another development during this period was the introduction of flags of convenience.
 A ship is registered in a country, flies its flag and abides by its labour regulations.
 This meant that the manning of ships was globalized and crews from the whole globe manned ships, replacing the British domination of shipping.
 In 1980’s South Koreans crewed many ships, but as their economy grew they became over priced.
 In the 1990’s the ocean-going ships visiting Thunder Bay were roughly 1/3 Filipino, 1/3 Indian and 1/3 eastern European.
 The Chinese are poised to replace these crews, but their lack of fluency in English, the working language of ports around the world, has inhibited them so far.

-The Rev’d Ed Swayze was appointed in 1994 at 3/8 time (2 days a week) for the Mission to Seafarers and 5/8 time at St. Stephen the Martyr Anglican Church.
+The Rev’d Ed Swayze was appointed in 1994 for the Mission to Seafarers and at St. Stephen the Martyr Anglican Church.
 A different model of ministry was required: he visited ships in the daytime and made appointments for the van to pick them up.
 Volunteer Watch Keepers and Drivers were recruited to run the Watch in the evening.
 Warm clothing was collected to keep seafarers warm in the cold spring and fall.

 In the global shipping market shipping rates dropped.
 Shipping out of the Port of Thunder Bay also declined.
 The number of lakers dropped, but the number of ocean-going ships visiting the port during the 1990’s actually increased because their rates were cheaper.

 Major changes in technology occurred: fax machines, computers, and cell phones were introduced as tools that helped increase productivity in business and with the seafarer’s ministry.
 The introduction of long distance telephone cards has had a big impact on seafarers’ ministry worldwide.
 Seafarers could now phone home from a pay phone without coming to the Seafarers’ Centre to use the phone.
 Some Centres have closed up because seafarers no longer came.
-The Lakehead Mission began to sell a phone card offered by North American port chaplains.
+The Thunder Bay Mission began to sell a phone card offered by North American port chaplains.
 Watch Keepers dialing calls for seafarers and estimating the charge became a thing of the past.
-At Thunder Bay, the Mission responded by putting in a computer for seafarers to send e-mail and a games table was purchased.
+At Thunder Bay, the Mission responded by putting in computers with web cams and wireless Internet for seafarers to access the Internet and a games table was purchased.

 The consequence of 9/11 was that the security at port facilities tightened up.
 It became more difficult for crew to get ashore and for people from Thunder Bay to help seafarers.
 The Mission to Seafarers, because it is a recognized member of the Port community, continues to be able to offer assistance and get through to help the seafarers.